uswds/uswds-site/pages/patterns/create-a-profile/address.md

 <strong>Support both five- and nine-digital ZIP codes.</strong> Some addresses require a nine-digital ZIP code.
 If you would like to use an input mask, it should be “#####-####” so that the text is properly formatted, regardless of whether a user enters a five- or nine-digit ZIP code.

+## Accessibility
+<strong>Follow input guidance.</strong> These text fields should follow the accessibility  <a href="https://designsystem.digital.gov/components/text-input/">guidelines for all text inputs</a>.

+<strong>Don't auto-advance focus.</strong> Do not use JavaScript to auto advance the focus from one field to the next.
+This makes it difficult for keyboard-only users to navigate and correct mistakes.

+<strong>Customization.</strong> As you customize, make sure you follow [accessibility guidelines for form templates](https://designsystem.digital.gov/templates/form-templates/) and the [accessibility guidelines for form controls](https://designsystem.digital.gov/components/form/).

 ## Ingredients

 <div class="usa-card-group flex-row margin-top-2">